Niraja85/Yoga-for-All/README.md

 * Footer social-media Icons / Links

-The Font-Awesome social media icons were tested
+The Font-Awesome social media icons were tested to check if each of them opened in a new tab of their respective websites and when hovered upon turns orange for clicking.